ajram3003/covid-19-tracker-worldwide/README.md

 # covid-19-tracker-worldwide
-covid-19-tracker-worldwide gives you a statistics of Covid-19 recoveries, cases and deaths of worldwide
+covid-19-tracker-worldwide gives you a statistics of Covid-19 recoveries, cases and deaths of worldwide.
+Check src folders for components and codes.